Enjoy a fun Hocus Pocus charcuterie board for breakfast! This simple and delicious board features pancake versions of the Sanderson Sisters.

 How to Make a Hocus Pocus Charcuterie Board

-Start by creating the three Sanderson sisters in the center of the board.
+Start by creating the three Sanderson sisters in the center of this Hocus Pocus charcuterie board.
 Use two pancakes stacked on top of each other for each face.
-I used a stack of pancakes because it raises the faces off the surface of the board.
-It keeps them from getting lost as you add more ingredients.
+I used a stack of pancakes because it raises the witches’ heads off the surface of the board.
+It keeps them from getting lost as you add more ingredients around the center of the board.
 Then, arrange the rest of the pancakes around the edges of the board.

 Making the Sanderson Sisters

-Next, create each sister’s hair using bananas and berries.
+Next, create each sister’s hair using fresh fruit.
 Start with Sarah, the sister on the left.

-Sarah Sanderson has long blond hair.
+Sarah Sanderson has long blonde hair.
 It is typically swept over to one side.
-Use bananas across the top and down the left side to make her flowing hair.
+Use bananas across the top and down the left side to make Sarah’s hair.

 In the middle is Winifred.
-Winifred has large, curly red hair.
+Winifred’s hair is large, curly, and red.
 It is all swept up on top of her head in two large buns.
-Raspberries are excellent for Winifred’s hair.
+Raspberries are excellent for Winifred’s bright red hair.
 Arrange the raspberries along the top.

 Finally, the sister on the right is Mary Sanderson.
 Mary has curly black hair.
 It’s arranged on top of her head, pointing up.
 Blackberries are perfect for Mary’s hair.
 Arrange blackberries along the top and up into a point.